Certified Copy (film): Production

 Abbas Kiarostami and Juliette Binoche first met and became friends in the mid-1990s.
 Since then they had both desired to work together and in 2008 Binoche appeared briefly in Kiarostami's experimental film Shirin.
-During a visit in Tehran by Binoche, Kiarostami told Binoche the synopsis of Certified Copy as a casual anecdote, which she said that she fully believed until he confessed to having made it up.
+During a visit to Tehran by Binoche, Kiarostami told Binoche the synopsis of Certified Copy as a casual anecdote, which she said that she fully believed until he confessed to having made it up.
 According to Kiarostami, studying the reactions of Binoche as she listened to the story was a vital part of the film's further development.
 "The film started to build according to the story that I was telling, but also according to my knowledge of her as a woman with her vulnerability, with her sensitivity, with what I knew about her soul, about her relationship with her children."

 The film suffered from several delays and changes in the cast.
 Filming was originally supposed to start in October 2007 with English as the principal language.
 A second attempt was planned for March 2008, this time mainly in French and with Sami Frey opposite Binoche.
 Next up to be attached was François Cluzet, with filming scheduled to begin in May 2009.
 At some point Robert De Niro was in negotiation for the role, but eventually it was offered to William Shimell, a baritone opera singer who had never acted in a film before.
-Kiarostami had met Shimell in 2008 during his own debut as an opera director, an adaption of Così fan tutte for the Aix-en-Provence Festival, in which Shimell performed as Don Alfonso.
+Kiarostami had met Shimell in 2008 during his debut as an opera director, an adaptation of Così fan tutte for the Aix-en-Provence Festival, in which Shimell performed as Don Alfonso.
 "When I saw him, I immediately perceived in him the strength, finesse and humour of the character", Kiarostami commented on his choice.

-Production was led by MK2 in co-production with France 3 and the Italian company BiBi Films.
+Production was led by MK2 in co-production with France 3 Cinéma and the Italian company BiBi Film.
 Funding was granted by the CNC and via pre-sales to Canal+.
-The budget was 3.8 million euro.
+The budget was €3.8 million.

-The film was finally shot from 8 June 2009 on location in Tuscany, using locations in Cortona, Lucignano and Arezzo.
+Filming finally began on 8 June 2009 on location in Tuscany, using locations in Cortona, Lucignano and Arezzo.
 Kiarostami is normally known for making films with amateur actors and almost no budget, but said he had no difficulties in making the transition to European cinema: "This was the simplest film for me to work on—even more simple than the work I've done on my shorts, because I was working with a professional team both in front of and behind the camera."
 He also noted how he for once felt free to express whatever he wanted in the film.